 Clean Flower Beds

 As soon as the snow has melted and the ground is no longer frozen, it’s time to clean the beds, topsoil in tacoma wa is the company helping me in this process.
 The bulbs were poking up and the matted leaves of late fall needed to be cleaned up

 The Roses should be pruned.
 We had a lot of snow weight damage this year so lots of pruning.
 I also fertilize the Roses at this time.
 Ideally you should get to the roses before they start sprouting but I was a couple days late this year.
 I cut the showy roses (I don’t know any of the varieties) back by about 1/3 and get rid of any branches that are damaged, touch each other, or are growing into the bush instead of out.
 For the 2 Knock-Out roses, I prune back the branches that are growing into the bush and shape the plant into a nice round-ish shape.
 I don’t prune nearly as heavily since I like them to get nice and big and they flower so profusely no matter what you do.
 I also fertilize under the drip-line of the plant.
 Choosing the right garden stones transforms a garden, is also a great option for the garden and looks amazing all year round and particularly at Christmas, so we definitely recommend that you get some holly bushes for your garden and enjoy their beauty all year round.

 Clean Up Irises

-I cut all the dead leaves off the iris plants to clean them up.
+I cut all the dead leaves off the iris plants to clean them up so we ca apply the Natural plant foods bought online.
 My irises all need to be lifted.
 This fall I HAVE to do that!

 Prune Butterfly Bush